 Experimental dehydration of Kilauea Iki olivine

 Experimentation on the Kilauea Iki sample took place in two stages.
 First, the sample was treated exactly the same way as SC1-2 during dehydration: heated at 800°C in a gas-mixing furnace at NNO-2.6.
 Second, the sample was sequentially heated at 1000°C, largely at NNO-2.6 (for 3, 6 and 7 total hrs) and then at NNO+1.9 for a final increment at 8 total hours .
 Heating the Kilauea Iki sample at 800°C for 8 hours did not produce any clear loss in bulk H or [Ti-3525] (Figure 9).
-Although bulk H+ and [Ti] did not change, heating the Kilauea Iki olivine at 800°C did result in significant re-organization, wher the H+ from [tri-Fe3+] decreased by 50% and the H from [Si] doubled.
+Although bulk H+ and [Ti] did not change, heating the Kilauea Iki olivine at 800°C did result in significant re-organization, where the H+ from [tri-Fe3+] decreased by 50% and the H from [Si] doubled.
 The Kilauea Iki 800°C [tri] loss on reorganization rates were initially fast, around 10-11.0 m2/s || c at 1 hour before dropping to 10-12.5 m2/s at 8 hours.
 This drop in the [tri] movement rate suggests that the large majority of the internal H+ reorganization had been completed.
 The relative flatness of all of the profiles suggests that the movement was occurring everywhere throughout the crystal simultaneously, consistent with reorganization.
 The profiles from these 8 hours of heating at 800°C were used as the ‘initial’ profiles for data collected during a second stage of heating at a higher temperature.

 The heating temperature was raised to 1000°C because the maximum bulk H+ diffusivities observed at 800°C were unlikely to produce clear H+ loss profiles within laboratory time scales.
-The oxygen fugacity was maintained along the same buffer curve, NNO-2.6, for 3 heating steps totaling 3, 6, and 7 hours, and in each of these steps, the rate of H+ loss could be estimated as 10-10.9 m2/s for bulk H+ and [Ti] and 10-10.7 m2/s for [Si-Fe2+] || to the fast direction a.
+The oxygen fugacity was maintained along the same buffer curve, NNO-2.6, for 3 heating steps totaling 3, 6, and 7 hours, and in each of these steps, the rate of H+ loss could be estimated as 10-10.9 m2/s for bulk H+ and [Ti] and 10-10.7 m2/s for [Si-Fe2+] parallel to the fast direction a.
 These fits are shown in Figure 10 for the 6 hour data, and the rest are provided in the Supplement.
 The [Si-Fe2+] loss profiles in Kilauea Iki (Figure 10 J-L), unlike in San Carlos (Figure 7G-I), appear to decrease to zero concentration at the rim, and to decrease at a rate faster than [Ti-3525].
 The [tri] loss at 1000°C was slower than the other peaks and did not include an obvious fast direction.

 A final heating step of 1 additional hour was performed for a total of 8 hours heating at 1000°C under more oxidizing conditions, NNO+1.9.
 The resulting loss of H+ for all mechanisms was consistent with the diffusivities determined under more reducing conditions, which suggests that the role of oxygen fugacity has little effect on the diffusivities, at least for this very late stage of dehydration and over such short timescales (1 hour).